Eco School

 Christian Values

-At Canon Burrows, our Christian values underpin everything we do.
 We believe that God created our wonderful planet and made us stewards of its care.

 As a Christian eco-school, we take this responsibility seriously.
 We believe that children at our school should be able to develop the knowledge, values and skills to participate in the decisions about the way we do things both individually and collectively, locally and globally, that will improve the quality of life now without damaging the planet for the future.